 Sund Folk High School is situated in Inderøy, just a short walk from Straumen.
 Inderøy is a rural community surrounded by a breathtaking landscape.
 The community has approximately 6000 inhabitants and is situated in the inst of the Trondheim fjord.

-Sund Folk College in Central Norway has developed a brand new study into the art of Sport Fishing.
-The college is located next to the Trondheim Fjord, holding more than 110 different species.
-The teacher, Eskil Roekke is a Fish biologist, Wildlife ranger and Filmmaker who has spent more than 4 years in New Zealand.
+Sund Folk College in central Norway has developed a brand new study into the art of Sport Fishing.
+The school is located next to the Trondheim Fjord, holding more than 110 different species.
+The teacher, Eskil Roekke, is a fish biologist, wildlife ranger and filmmaker who has spent more than 4 years in New Zealand.
 He has fished the oceans, fjords, rivers and lakes of central Norway for decades.

 The students will live and study at the majestic old school, but must have an interest for the outdoors as many days and nights will be spent outdoors.
 Sleeping in tents and under the open sky will be our “everyday” this year.

-The UN-course aims to give you insight into the UN’s role, possibilities and limitations.
+The UN and international course aims to give you insight into the UN’s role, possibilities and limitations.
 You learn about the UN’s work and how the organization work with people and communities around the world.

 Developing countries tend to have a diverse culture and rich natural resources.
 At the same time many of their inhabitants are oppressed and live on less than a dollar a day.
 Why do a large portion of the world’s population live in poverty, while people in our part of the world consumes more and more?
 What does this global inequality mean for the everyday lives of people in developing countries?